mousepawmedia/devdocs/source/network/programmingworkflow.rst

 :code:`#notest`.

 ..
 WARNING:: Be sure to remove these tags from Subscribers *before* your final
-    Differential update, to ensure the appropriate builds and tests are run.
+    Revision update, to ensure the appropriate builds and tests are run.
-    You can't land the Differential until they are!
+    You can't land the Revision until they are!